 11.6.1 Overview

-If AF-based Network Assistance is supported, then the Network Assistance API component of interface M5d, as defined in the present sub-clause, is used to obtain bit rate recommendations and to issue delivery boost requests during the ongoing media streaming session.
+If AF-based Network Assistance is supported, then the Network Assistance API component of interface M5d, as defined in the present sub-clause, is first used to provision a Network Assistance Session resource.
+The Network Assistance Resource can then be used to obtain bit rate recommendations and to issue delivery boost requests during the ongoing media streaming session.

 11.6.2 Resource structure